To become a good physicist, read the texts collected by James Wells.

 The internet is small; free physics books are found in it as frequently as birds are found in aquaria.
 Here are the best ones:

-• If you want to explore physics in a completely different way, have a look at www.numericana.com.
+● If you want to explore physics by surfing, have a look at www.numericana.com.

 For an extensive list of internet links on physics see Appendix C: Sources of information on motion in volume I of the Motion Mountain physics text.